 Community Partners for Sustainability

-Note: CLC's community garden has no more vacant plots for 2013.
-To find an alternative community garden in the area, visit the website for the American Community Gardening Association
+Note: CLC's community garden has no more vacant plots.
+To find an alternative community garden in the area, visit the website for the American Community Gardening Association.

 Learn what the College of Lake County has done to conserve energy, water, building materials and landscapes on all three campuses through Campus Sustainability.